Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-images-in-canvas.md

 Now we can render the image as is in our canvas:

-> Note: We have to wait for the image to load, else we will see a white image
+> Note: We have to wait for the image to load.
+Else we will see a white image

 ```js
 img.onload = function () {